quixio/quix-streams/README.md

 You can generate these Wrappers again using the `shell scripts` provided for each platform inside the language specific client.
 For instance for Python:

-- `/PythonClient/buildwindows.bat`: Generates Python Interop wrappers for Windows platform.
+- `/Python/buildwindows.bat`: Generates Python Interop wrappers for Windows platform.
-- `/PythonClient/buildlinux.sh`: Generates Python Interop wrappers for Linux platform.
+- `/Python/buildlinux.sh`: Generates Python Interop wrappers for Linux platform.

 These scripts are compiling the C# base library and then using the `InteropGenerator` project to generate the AoT compiled version of the library and the Interops wrappers around that.
 The result is an structure like this:

 ```

    ┌───────────────────────────┐
-   │  Python client library    │    /PythonClient/lib/quixstreaming
+   │   Python client library   │    /Python/lib/quixstreaming
    └─────────────┬─────────────┘
                  │
                  │
    ┌─────────────▼─────────────┐
-   │  Python Interop wrapper   │    /PythonClient/lib/quixstreaming/native/Python  (auto-generated)
+   │  Python Interop wrapper   │    /Python/lib/quixstreaming/native/Python  (auto-generated)
    └─────────────┬─────────────┘
                  │
                  │
    ┌─────────────▼─────────────┐
-   │  C# AoT compiled library  │    /PythonClient/lib/quixstreaming/native/win64   (auto-generated)
+   │  C# AoT compiled library  │    /Python/lib/quixstreaming/native/win64   (auto-generated)
    └───────────────────────────┘

 ```

-The non auto-generated `Python client library` still need to be implemented manually but it is something expected because each language has his own language specific features and naming conventions that we want to keep aligned with the language user expectations.
+The non auto-generated `Python client library` still need to be maintained manually but it is something expected because each language has his own language specific features and naming conventions that we want to keep aligned with the language user expectations.
 If you want to add a new feature of the library that is common to all the languages you should implement that feature in the C# base library first, re-generate the Interop wrappers, and then modify the Python client library to wire up the new feature of the base library.

 ### Base library